Mickleover: Sports

-Along with the above-mentioned Mickleover football teams, the suburb is also home to many junior sports teams.
+Along with the above-mentioned Mickleover football teams, the town is also home to many junior sports teams.
 A notable example being the Mickleover Lightning Sox football team who are listed in the Guinness World Records 2005 for being involved in the longest penalty shootout.
-The game between the Sox and Chellaston Boys in the 1998 Derby Community Cup, finished 1–1 with Sox winning the shootout 2–1, but not until 66 penalties had been taken.

-Mickleover Golf Club, founded in 1923, is located from Uttoxeter Road near the A38 and is a well respected course within Derbyshire and the Midlands.
+Mickleover Golf Club, founded in 1923, is located off Uttoxeter Road.

-Mickleover Running Club is an England Athletics affiliated running club, which was formed in September 2016 to offer running sessions for all abilities, ranging from people looking to improve their fitness, to serious runners wanting to compete in local league races.
-They meet every Tuesday and Thursday evening at 7 pm at the Royal British Legion, Mickleover.
+Mickleover Running Club is an England Athletics affiliated running club.

 Hospitals and health centres

 The former Derby County Mental Hospital, later known as Pastures Hospital, was opened in 1851 on Merlin Way, south west of the centre of Mickleover.
 The hospital closed in 1994 and was converted to housing, named Duesbury Court after the hospital's architect, Henry Duesbury.

 Mickleover Medical Centre is an NHS health centre located on Vicarage Road.